InfinitePeripherals/QBrowser-Win/README.md

 # QBrowser-Win
-Q Browser demo project Fro Windows
+Q Browser demo project For Windows

+For more info please see: *https://infiniteperipherals.github.io/QBrowser-Win/*